 1) Starfish EARLY ALERT is an early warning and student tracking system at UNCG that takes a more holistic approach to student success rather than concentrating solely on students with traditional at-risk characteristics.
 Starfish EARLY ALERT relies on reporting by the campus community to identify students who need additional academic support.
 How does it work?

 Step 1: Instructor Feedback: At any point in the semester, instructors can raise alert flags, congratulatory kudos, and helpful referrals to provide students with feedback.
-To allow for more efficient reporting, instructors will receive an email invitation to complete Academic Status Reports (ASR) at 4 and 7 weeks of each semester and will be asked to make note of academic and/or personal concerns.
+To allow for more efficient reporting, instructors will receive an email invitation to complete Academic Status Reports (ASR) at the 4th, 7th, and 12th weeks of each semester and will be asked to make note of academic and/or personal concerns.
 For a comprehensive guide that summarizes the UNCG flag, kudos, and referral options available, check out our Detailed Guide to Flags, Kudos, & Referrals.
 Below is a quick summary of the feedback items that Starfish offers instructors:

 - Flags are used to let students know of an instructor’s concern for their performance.
 Instructors can raise academic flags (class attendance concern, low average/at-risk of failing course, and missing/late assignments) and behavioral flags (academic integrity concerns, disruptive behavior, and personal concerns).
 The flag options available to raise for personal concerns include (PC: financial hardship, PC: food/housing insecurity, PC: mental health/well-being, and PC: general).
 Additional comments on academic flags are optional but encouraged and will be delivered to the student verbatim, so first-person comments are recommended.
 Comments for behavioral flags are required but not sent to students.
 These comments are seen by support staff in receiving offices.

-*For instructional guides on how to raise flags, kudos, and referrals, please visit the Starfish How-To page on the Students First Office website.
-Instructions for raising items manually are provided, as well as how to complete Academic Status Reports.
+For instructional guides on how to raise flags, kudos, and referrals, please visit the Starfish How-To page.
+Instructions for raising items manually are provided, as well as how to complete the Academic Status Reports.